buthearkex/graffathon/README.md

+This repo is for a graphics hackathon at Aalto 2015.

 # Moonlander_Basics

 This example showcases the basic Moonlander API and shows how you can create a simple effect synchronization to music in Rocket.